Student Guide - Standards of Conduct

-- Tampering with any security system, including, but not limited to: building exits, locks, surveillance, corridors, altering or propping open any locked exit doors, and propping open any exterior windows other than those in student rooms.
+- Tampering with any security system including, but not limited to, building exits, locks, surveillance, corridors, altering or propping open any locked exit doors, or propping open any exterior windows other than those in student rooms.

 - Setting or fueling a fire.

-- Unauthorized possession or storage of any weapon (i.e. firearms, sling shots, bows, arrows, martial arts weapons, knives with a blade four inches or longer, decorative weapons, hatchets, or axes).
-See also the paragraph on Firearms/Dangerous Articles and Weapons etc. in the Campus Security section.
+- Unauthorized possession, use, or storage of any weapon (i.e. firearms, sling shots, bows, arrows, martial arts weapons, knives with a blade four inches or longer, decorative weapons, hatchets, or axes).
+See also Firearms/Dangerous Articles and Weapons etc. in the Campus Security section.

 - Throwing, dropping, or causing any object to fall from a building.

-- Displaying, using, possessing, distributing, or forwarding hard- or soft-core pornographic posters, materials, stories, or movies.
+- Displaying, possessing, or distributing hard- or soft-core pornographic materials.

-- Displaying movies, videos or other materials which are saturated with offensive language or depict gross violence without any redeeming educational or social value.
+- Displaying movies, videos or other materials which are saturated with offensive language or are incongruent with the mission and values of the institution.